Lund2005/simple_todo_app/README.md

 A simple todo app with the intention to learn flutter's basic local storage systems.

 ## Next steps
-- finish basic scaffold and user interface
-- build functionalities (add todos, edit todos, remove todos)
+- build functionalities (edit todos, remove todos)
   - use smooth pop-up window to edit and view tasks by clicking on a task
     - include task description
   - swipe to remove a task directly